Title

 Tax-exempt hospitals must secure revalidated tax exemption rulings from the Bureau of Internal Revenue, following new guidelines established by the Supreme Court to ensure compliance with the National Internal Revenue Code.

-If the gross income from unrelated trade, business, or other activities exceeds 50% of the total gross income derived by the hospital from all sources, the entire taxable income shall be subject to the tax prescribed under Subsection (A) of Section 27, which is the regular corporate income tax rate.
+If the gross income from unrelated trade, business or other activity exceeds 50% of the total gross income from all sources, the 10% tax applies to the entire taxable income (instead of the exempt treatment applicable in other circumstances).

-The Supreme Court case Commissioner of Internal Revenue v.
-St. Luke's Medical Center, Inc., G.R.
+Commissioner of Internal Revenue v.
+St. Luke’s Medical Center, Inc. (G.R.
 Nos.
-195909 and 195960, dated September 26, 2012, provides guidelines for determining whether a proprietary non-profit hospital may be exempt from income tax.
+195909 and 195960, Sept.
+26, 2012).
+It laid down guidelines for determining whether a proprietary non-profit hospital may be exempt from income tax, prompting re-evaluation of previously issued exemptions.

-No. All tax exemption rulings issued prior to November 1, 2012, granting tax exemption to proprietary non-profit hospitals or non-stock non-profit entities operating hospitals under Section 30 of the NIRC are no longer valid.
+All rulings issued prior to November 1, 2012 that grant tax exemption to proprietary non-profit hospitals or to non-stock non-profit entities operating hospitals under Section 30 of the NIRC are no longer valid.

 Analyze Cases Smarter, Faster